 The above aerial photo from early in the 1999-2000 season shows the deep access trench for the tunnel at right (as well as the excavation for the new power plant arch in the upper left corner) (CW).

-Above, the tunneling machine entrance in that deep trench, at the south end of the tunnel (CW).
+Above, the south entrance to the tunnel, at the bottom of that deep trench (CW).
+To the right of the entrance is one of the accessory modules for the tunneling machine.
+In this photo, career miner Ray Medina is hauling a banana sled of excavated snow from the tunnel, which had not yet been excavated out to its full dimensions (red lines) with the tunneling machine.
 This is roughly at the location of the new "Rodwell 3" building constructed in 2006-07...as well as the new rodwell itself, which was put into service in January 2013.

 After repairs, the tunneling team regrouped in the 2000-01 season to (hopefully) finish things off.
 To prepare, a massive ditch, 35' deep, 30’ wide and 200’ long was excavated at the corner of the "L" of the tunnel route (see above drawing), and hand digging commenced on 1 December.
 228' was dug using hand mucking methods before the tunneling machine parts arrived--this consisted of 4' x 7' pilot bores--38' of access trenches to the corner, 142' from the corner northeast towards the crossroads (intersection with the new station arch between the power plant and the vertical tower) and 48' southeast from the corner towards the tunnel that had been dug the previous summer.
 Finally the machine was repaired, and it began work on 15 December.